Merger control

 Mandatory nature of remedies

-This is what it did in 2011 when it imposed a fine on Groupe Canal Plus and made it renotify the take-over of TPS.
+This is what happened in 2011, when the Autorité imposed a fine on Canal Plus and ordered the group to renotify the takeover of TPS.

-This was also the purpose of its 2018 decision concerning Fnac Darty (fine and injunction to divest itself of two stores instead of two assets that were originally supposed to have been sold).
+This was also the case in the 2018 decision concerning Fnac Darty (fine and injunction to divest itself of two stores instead of two assets that were originally supposed to have been sold).

 Prohibition as a last resort

-In certain merger projects, the Autorité may have to prohibit a transaction when the proposed commitments are insufficient or injunctions cannot be issued.
+In the case of certain proposed mergers, the Autorité may have to prohibit a transaction when the proposed commitments are insufficient or injunctions cannot be issued.

-This was the case in the transaction concerning the takeover of Pipeline Méditerranée-Rhône, a 760 km long pipeline network supplying refined products to depots in south-east France (2021) and in the acquisition of joint control of a Géant Casino hypermarket in the Troyenne area by Soditroy and the Association des Centres Distributeurs E. Leclerc (2020)
+This was the case in the proposed takeover of Pipeline Méditerranée-Rhône, a 760 km long pipeline network supplying refined products to depots in south-east France (2021), and in the proposed acquisition of joint control of a Géant Casino hypermarket in the Troyes area by Soditroy and the Association des Centres Distributeurs E. Leclerc (2020).

-In some cases, the parties decide to withdraw the transaction even before the Autorité's decision.
-This was the case for the acquisition of sole control of Trapil by Pisto (2020) as well as the proposed acquisition of sole control of the Métropole Télévision Group by Bouygues (TF1/M6 in 2022).
+In some cases, the parties decide to withdraw the transaction even before the Autorité issues its decision.
+This was the case in the proposed acquisition of sole control of Trapil by Pisto (2020) and the proposed acquisition of sole control of the Métropole Télévision group by Bouygues (TF1/M6 in 2022).

-Evocation of a case by the Minister of the Economy
+Call-in of a case by the French Minister of the Economy

-Exceptionally, the Minister of the Economy can require a case to be put into phase 2, or “evoke” it, i.e. override the Autorité’s decision by adopting a decision based on public interest reasons other than upholding competition (industrial development, international competitiveness of the companies in question, job creation or protection).
+Exceptionally, the French Minister of the Economy may request that a case be subject to a Phase 2 review or “call-in” the case, i.e. override the decision of the Autorité by issuing a decision based on public interest reasons other than upholding competition (industrial development, international competitiveness of the companies in question, job creation or protection).

 Avenues for appeal